 Last summer, day after day, my garden lay neglected.
 I was nurturing the growing baby inside me.
 I had no energy to garden or for anything else.
 I felt nauseous and utterly exhausted every waking minute.

 Towards the end of my pregnancy, I was put on bed-rest.
-Weeds filled in the garden paths and beds.
-Frozen veggie burgers became dinner most nights.
-Library fines added up as the four minutes to drive to return books seemed too long.
+Weeds filled the garden paths and beds.
+Dinner was frozen veggie burgers from the freezer almost every night.
+Library fines added up, because the four minutes drive to return books felt arduous.
 I told myself I’d return them tomorrow, not today.

 My daughter, my health, and my husband were the only essentials I had energy for- and barely even them.